-Your teachers at the INTO Centre understand how challenging it can be to learn in a new study environment, so will help you get accustomed to the new education system from your first class.
+Your preparation course will be taught by our team of friendly, knowledgable and experienced teachers.
+Each of them understands that this is a new enviroment for you, so will help you get accustomed to the new education system from your first class.
 They will prepare you for university study, offering one-to-one attention whenever possible.More about our teachers

-Our team of staff understand the challenges you might be facing as a student studying in a new language.
-Having helped countless students over the years to meet their goals, you’re in safe hands.More about student support
+There is constant support available at the INTO Newcastle Study Centre – and our team of staff really understand the challenges you might be facing as a student studying in a new language.
+Having helped countless students over the years to meet their goals, you’re in safe hands with us.More about student support

 What can I expect from the UK education system?